ca-milla/ca-milla.github.io/_pages/about.md

   #   <p>email: ccasula[at]fbk.eu</p>

 ---
 Hi!
-My name is Camilla and I am a computational linguistics and NLP postdoctoral researcher at the <a href='https://dh.fbk.eu/'>Digital Humanities group</a> @ Fondazione Buno Kessler in Trento, Italy.
+My name is Camilla and I am a computational linguistics and NLP postdoctoral researcher at the <a href='https://dh.fbk.eu/'>Digital Humanities group</a> @ Fondazione Bruno Kessler in Trento, Italy.

 My research interests include (but are not limited to):
 - Fairness and bias issues in NLP